 Employee Personal Info -> View/Update Personal Info -> Personal Information -> Employee Information.

 - Is your employer a governmental organization?: Check "Yes"

 Do not fill out Section 4.
 This section will be completed by a GSA HR representative as detailed below.

-Add Documents to the Envelope, click the "Upload" button and select your

-	partially completed PSLF application.
-Once the document is uploaded, you should

-	a pop-up message like "We found form fields for
+Add Documents to the Envelope, click the "Upload" button and select your partially completed PSLF application.
+Once the document is uploaded, you should a pop-up message like "We found form fields for public-service-application-for-forgiveness.pdf."

-	public-service-application-for-forgiveness.pdf."

-	Add Recipients to the Envelope, add your Workforce Relations HR Specialist as

-	the recipient of the envelope
+Add Recipients to the Envelope, add our , external,TTS-only, PSLF point of contact as the recipient of the envelope

-	On the recipient box for your Workforce Relations HR Specialist, click
+On the recipient box for our , external,TTS-only, PSLF point of contact, click

 Customize -> Advanced Settings